School Trips and Swimming

 The experience also helps improve children’s self-confidence, self-esteem and resilience.
 We often find that pupils who do not normally shine in the classroom have excelled on a residential trip.
 This can all help to improve performance and relationships back at school.

-Our Year 6 children take part in a two night residential trip to Staffordshire and our younger Year Four children visit a one night centre for their first experience away.
+Our Year 6 children take part in a three night residential trip to a Kingswood centre in Staffordshire whilst our Year 4 children visit Juniper Hall in Dorking for a one night stay for their first experience away.
 The children thoroughly enjoy these adventures away from home!
-Go to our October 2018 school news page for pictures of Year 6’s latest visit and March 2019 for pictures of Year 4’s visit.
+Go to our October 2023 school news page for pictures of Year 6’s latest visit and March 2022 for pictures of Year 4’s visit.

 Since 1994, swimming and water safety has been a statutory element of the national curriculum for physical education in England.
 This means that learning to swim is as compulsory a part of the national curriculum for key stage 2 as maths is.
 Every 11-year old child should leave primary school with the skills to keep themselves safe while enjoying swimming with friends and family.